MicroCODEIncorporated/MicroCODE-WebApp/README.md

 ## Description

-This represents our move from a purely static website to an interactive App site with a 'Merch' Store, User Accounts, and LADDERS as a Service (LaaS).
+This represents a generic React App that can create User Account, contril functionality by 'Role', handle authentication--caution this example is simple 'oprn text' passwords.

 This App was built from a new template I created for the MIT xPRO MERN course in 2021-2022.
 The template allows me to built a full 3-Tier 'Dockerized' App and deploy it immediately to a hosting service like DigitalOcean, AWS, or Azure.

-The App template (GitHub Repo: MITxPRO-DockerMERN) inlcudes a full CI/CD pipleine that utilizes a GitHib Action, Docker Hub, and three Containers.
+The App template (GitHub Repo: MicroCODE-WebApp) inlcudes a full CI/CD pipleine that utilizes a GitHib Action, Docker Hub, and three Containers.